 Cumbersome: (also CUMBROUS) heavy and awkward to carry, wear, etc.

-- I found the uniform quite cumbersome.
+- Example: I found the uniform quite cumbersome.

 Edict: (n) An official public order made by someone in a.position of power.